 In 2000 John fell in love with Chris Mason, a nutritionist working with HIV/AIDS patients.
 Together they decided to build a sustainable winery that would help those less fortunate.
 Since both John and Chris had the last name Mason before marriage, they wanted to use a phonetic spelling of M2.
 “Emtu” Estate Winery was born!

-Chris' focus on healthy, sustainable, and biodynamic farming practices, her attention to detail, and her impeccable record-keeping have improved Emtu's operations each and every year.
+Chris' focus on healthy, sustainable, organic farming practices, her attention to detail, and her impeccable record-keeping have improved Emtu's operations each and every year.
 Over the last several years, Chris has been refining her skills as a gardener and herbalist.
 She grows all different kinds of medicinal plants, takes classes, and makes healing tonics and tinctures for friends and family.

 Aaron Mason and Ann Montgomery